Ezus-Software/ezusAPIDocumentation/source/index.html.md

 | endpoint     | String | This parameter is required if you create a new webhook.
 You cannot update the endpoint of an existing webhook.                                                                                                              |
 | is_active    | String | Status of the webhook `true` or `false`                                                                                                                                                                                     |
 | events_types | String | The list of events to enable for this endpoint.
 At least 1 required, separated by commas if more than one. ([Events](#events))                                                                                              |

+### Response

+JSON object indicating whether an error has occurred during the process and, if so, the associated message.
+If there is no error, it also returns a reference: you will need to store this reference if you need to update or retrieve the webhook later on.

 # Nested Resources